gautamkabiraj/student-fee-mgmnt-javafx/README.md

 MySQL server is needed for database integration *(integrated using SQL connector)*.

 ## Login Screen
-You need to login using your SQL server credentials here.
+You need to log in using your SQL server credentials here.
 A custom credential can also be created at the Main View.
 ![login screen](https://i.imgur.com/2pyeCEe.jpg)

 ## Main View
-Main View panel has all the access links that you'll need to managing the records.
+Main View panel has all the access links that you'll need to manage the records.
 ![main view](https://i.imgur.com/uCmy5Fe.jpg)

 ## Student View
 Student View gives details about a specific student (by searching through student ID).
-This view also allows you to export the current student information in CSV format. __The Print Receipt__ option can help you print the student information in a receipt-friendly format.
+This view also allows you to export the current student information in CSV format.
+The __Print Receipt__ option can help you print the student information in a receipt-friendly format.
 ![student view](https://i.imgur.com/txifdO9.jpg)

 ## New Record View